-The Register may permit only one blower if it is capable of delivering to the protected cargo spaces the total volume of gas required by 3.9.2.1, Part VI "Fire Protection" of the Rules for the Classification, provided sufficient spares for the blower and its prime mover are carried on board to enable any failure of the blower and its prime mover to be rectified by the ship crew.
+Only one blower may be allowed if it is capable of delivering to the protected cargo spaces the total volume of gas required by 9.16, Part VIII "Systems and Piping" of the Rules for the Classification, provided sufficient spares for the blower and its prime mover are carried on board to enable any failure of the blower and its prime mover to be rectified by the ship crew.

-6.11 The Register may accept replacement of a water seal required by 3.9.5.1, Part VI "Fire Protection" of the Rules for the Classification by an alternative arrangement of double shut-off valves fitted in series and venting arrangement between the valves.
-Provision in this case shall be made for:
+6.11 The Register may accept replacement of a water seal required by 9.16.5, Part VIII "Systems and Piping" of the Rules for the Classification by an alternative arrangement of double shut-off valves fitted in series and venting arrangement between the valves.
+Provision in this case shall be made for the following: